 Specialized or related education prior to licensure; i.e., prelicensing coursework.

-A specified amount of experience that is relevant to the kind of adjusting work the applicant will be doing; i.e., property/casualty (P/C), workers’ compensation or life/health.
+A specified amount of experience that is relevant to the kind of adjusting work the applicant will be doing; i.e., property/casualty (P/C), workers’ compensation.

 A license examination.